ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Verification by Presenter

-This sub-section deals with the rules that should be considered when a Presenter receives an attestation message from the Attester (the HSM) prior to distribution.
+This sub-section deals with the rules that should be considered when a Presenter receives an PKIX evidence from the Attester (the HSM) prior to distribution.
 This section is non-normative and implementers MAY choose to not follow those recommendations.

-These recommendations apply to any attestation messages and are not restricted solely messages generated from the proposed request interface.
+These recommendations apply to any PKIX evidence and are not restricted solely evidence generated from the proposed request interface.

-A Presenter MUST review the attestation message produced by an Attester for fitness prior to distribution.
+A Presenter MUST review the evidence produced by an Attester for fitness prior to distribution.

-A Presenter MUST not disclose an attestation message if it contains information it can not parse.
+A Presenter MUST not disclose evidence if it contains information it can not parse.
 This restriction applies to entity types and attributes type.
-This is to ensure that the information provided b ythe Attester can be evaluated by the Presenter.
+This is to ensure that the information provided by the Attester can be evaluated by the Presenter.

-A Presenter MUST not disclose an attestation message if it contains entities others than the ones that were requested of the Attester.
+A Presenter MUST not disclose evidence if it contains entities others than the ones that were requested of the Attester.
 This is to ensure that only the selected entities are exposed to the Verifier.

-A Predenter MUST not disclose an attestation message if it contains an entity with an attribute that was not requested of the Attester.
+A Presenter MUST not disclose evidence if it contains an entity with an attribute that was not requested of the Attester.
 This is to ensure that only the selected information is disclosed to the Verifier.

 Further privacy concerns are discussed in {{sec-cons-privacy}}.